 Some MFMs will generate revenue from selling, renting, or loaning your alumni's user data to the highest bidder.
 Some call it “Bulk Enrollment,” where your alumni's personally identifiable information is loaded onto a partner’s database, often without your alumni's consent.
 Others will collect aggregated user data and sell that information to data warehouses for ad retargeting or other sophisticated marketing purposes.

 Some discount programs will heavily promote a points or “rewards” program, offering prizes or extra value to incentivize frequent purchases.
 To pay for it, they entice users to make purchases on clearance or unpopular items that, after fees and taxes, will often cost significantly more than retail.
 Additionally, the rewards threshold is set so high that it's unlikely your alumni will ever be able to redeem their points.

 While the Member Funded Model can be enticing because of the low barrier to entry, its business model prevents organizations from offering significant value.
 In the MFM model, engaging alumni take a back seat to recoup provider costs.
 The average discount per transaction is in the range of 4%-12% per transaction.
 Consequently, most MFM programs experience low usage and are forgotten by alumni because of the lack of compelling value to keep them coming back.

 An Organization Funded discount network is funded by an annual or per-alumni licensing fee.
 Discount programs using an OFM are incentivized to engage as many of your alumni for as long as possible, in order to retain your organization as a paying client.

-OFM's are typically best suited for organizations who want to attract and engage their alumni, or use the discount program as a means of driving ongoing alumni giving.
+OFMs are typically best suited for organizations that want to attract and engage their alumni or use the discount program as a means of driving ongoing alumni giving.